racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Components/Home/CoreComponents/AppServer.md

 # Application Server

-The PyLabs application server is the component responsible for exposing functionality over several transports.
+The Pylabs application server is the component responsible for exposing functionality over several transports.
 The definition and implementation of an application server service is 100% separated from the underlying transport.
 Out of the box XML-RPC, REST and AMF are available as possible transports.
 The transport mechanism can be extended by writing your own plug-ins.

 Technically the application server is implemented as a Twisted reactor and every application server service is a Twisted service.